9-2-2: DEFINITIONS:

 D. Reflects the person's need for a combination and sequence of special, interdisciplinary, or generic care, treatment or other services which are of lifelong or extended duration.

-DONATION DROP BOX: A receptacle placed outdoors used for the collection of used clothing, shoes, books and small household items donated by the public for redistribution by for profit and not for profit organizations and licensed under title 3 of this code.
+DONATION DROP BOX: A receptacle placed outdoors used for the collection of used clothing, shoes, books and small household items donated by the public for redistribution by for profit and not for profit organizations and licensed by the Village.

 DRIVE AISLE: A pathway for motor vehicles through a parking area that provides direct access to parking stalls on either or both sides of the pathway.